louking/rrwebapp/docs/scoring-admin-guide.rst

 .. _Copy Series from Previous Year:

-Copy Series from Previous Year (needs update)
+Copy Series from Previous Year
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the series for this club have been set up in a prior year, follow these instructions to copy all the series from the previous year.
 Do this first before adding a new series for the year.

 * Make sure year and club are set correctly in the scoretility header
-* Click Series in navigation menu
+* Click Scoring > Series in navigation menu
-* Click **Tools ⛭**, then under Copy Series > Copy from Year, Select year to copy from, then click **Copy**
+* Click **Copy From Year**, Select club and year to copy from, then click **Copy Series**

 Add Series from Scratch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If the series for this club have never been set up, follow these instructions to add each series.

 * Make sure year and club are set correctly in the scoretility header
-* Click Series in navigation menu
+* Click Scoring > Series in navigation menu
-* Click Add + near the top of the table
+* Click **New** near the top of the table
-* Give the series a name.
+* Give the series a name and apply parameters

+  * Click **Create**

   .. note::
     because of some processing later, it is very important that the name is distinct from other series, i.e., the words in one series name